 The Park, composed of three levels, is highlighted by a dramatic, 25-foot-high waterfall constructed from huge sculpted granite blocks with a mass of falling water.
 Water also trickles down a granite-faced wall that flows into a serene brook running along to the Park’s entrance.

-Greenacre Park has received a number of awards for its exceptional concept and design.
+Greenacre Park has been placed on the National Register of Historic Places by the United States Department of the Interior.
+The Park has received a number of awards for its exceptional concept and design.
 The Parks Council of New York City, The New York Society of Architects, and The New York State Association of Architects are among the professional organizations that have honored the park’s distinctive contributions to contemporary Manhattan life.

 Attendants are on duty at all times to assist visitors and to ensure that park rules are observed.